L O A D I N G

 Students must be above 18 years of age while filling up the application form.

-The Pre-Training Review (PTR) will be conducted prior to the enrolment into your course of studies to ensure that the training and assessment provided by RBA is able to meet the student’s individual needs.
-Students are required to fill out the PTR form and submit it along with the application form.
+The Pre-Training Review (PTR) will be conducted prior to enrolment into your course of study/s to ensure that the training and assessment provided bRoyal Building Academy meet the individual needs of the student.
+Students are required to complete the PTR form, which is included as part of the Application Form.

-RBA will review the student’s current competencies, student needs, English level, support requirements and oral communication skills, to enrol them in the most appropriate course to achieve their intended outcomes.
+Royal Building Academy will review each student’s current competencies, individual needs, English language proficiency, digital literacy, support requirements, and oral communication skills to determine the most appropriate course for the student to achieve their intended outcomes.

 English Language Requirements for International students.